 - In IAM policies, instead of providing excessive permissions to a single person, try to attach a group of roles.
 It will ensure more safety by eliminating unnecessary permissions.

-- Ensure that minimal access privileges are provided to an IAM role.
-Only provide access to resources according to user’s job responsibilities.
+- Make sure you provide minimal access privileges for IAM role.
+Only provide access to resources according to the user’s job responsibilities.

 - Teach your employees to ensure the multi-level authentication for their account.
 Also, ask them to put a strong password for authentication and try to change them from time to time.

 - Try to rotate the IAM access keys on a regular basis.
-Ensure that expired passwords cannot be used to access the resources.
+Make sure no one uses expired passwords.

 Define Virtual Private Cloud (VPC):

 An AWS VPC allows you to launch your AWS resources inside your defined virtual network.
-It is more like you are operating through your own data centre.
+It is more like you are operating through your own data center.
 Here, you can define the IP range for VPC, add security groups such as various security protocols- sFTP, HTTPs etc., routing tables and subnets.
-Your network will be isolated within protected boundaries to reduce attack risks.
+Your network isolates with protected boundaries to reduce attack risks.

 Monitor VPC Flow Logs: